ordinarydennis/ordinarydennis.github.io/_posts/2022-01-29-The-way-to-erase-items-in-stl-containers-is-all-defferent.md

 This is the code to pass an iterator to the erase function if the elements of the vector are odd.
 Will the above code work well?
 No, The above code ocurrs a runtime error.
 In memory contiguouse container, Invoking erase not only invalidates all iterators pointing to the erased element, it also invalidates all iterators beyond the erased element.
 It doesn't matter if we write i++, ++i.

+To solve this problem in memory contiguous container, need to use return value of erase.
 ```cpp
 for (auto i = oc.begin(); i != oc.end();)
 {